Revealed: The UK’s Greenest Property Hotspots

 Just 30% of residents living in Kingston Upon Hull, Milton Keynes and Cardiff are impacted by such disturbances.

-At the other end of the scale, Glasgow, Slough, Edinburgh, London and Aberdeen are the noisiest cities, with over 100% of the city population being impacted by industrial noise pollution within the city perimeters.
+At the other end of the scale, Plymouth, Slough, Edinburgh, London and Aberdeen are the noisiest cities, with over 100% of the city population being impacted by industrial noise pollution within the city perimeters.

 Most nearby forests or parks